Air consists of nitrogen. Revolutionary change in air composition

 Carbon dioxide

-Carbon dioxide in air is colorless and odorless.
+Carbon dioxide in the air is colorless and odorless.

-It is formed as a result of decay or combustion of organic materials, it is released during breathing and the operation of cars and other vehicles.
+Formed as a result of rotting or burning of organic materials, released during breathing and operation of cars and other vehicles.

-It has a positive meaning, because under load, it expands the capillaries, which provides the possibility of greater transport of substances.
+It has positive value, because under load, it expands the capillaries, which allows for greater transport of substances.
 Positive effect on the myocardium.
-It helps to increase the frequency and strength of the load.
+Helps increase the frequency and strength of the load.
 Used in the correction of hypoxia.
-Participates in the regulation of respiration.
+Participates in the regulation of breathing.

-In industry, carbon dioxide is obtained from combustion products, as a by-product of chemical processes or in the separation of air.
+In industry, carbon dioxide is obtained from combustion products as a by-product gas. chemical processes or when separating air.

 • preservative in the food industry;